 Using a drain pipe auger is super easy!
 It isn’t confusing and easy to learn.

 A drum or canister auger is called that because it holds the cord or cable inside a canister.
 This is the most popular kind of auger for unclogging sinks.

 Make sure you wear gloves and some old clothes you don’t mind getting dirty.

 How does a plumbing auger work?
+Using a power drain auger is almost the same, but the power feeds/retracts the cable and also spins it for you.
 Get Your Drains Unclogged fast with the following step by step:

 - Remove the sink stopper